OpenSDN-io/docs/tungsten-fabric-installation-and-upgrade-guide/setting-up-tf-rhosp16-infrastructure.rst

 -  create an ``ironic_list`` file to be used by the undercloud

-This example procedure creates a VM definition consisting of 2 compute nodes, 1 TF controller node, and 1 OpenStack controller node on each overcloud KVM host.
+This example procedure creates a VM definition consisting of 2 compute nodes, 1 OpenSDN controller node, and 1 OpenStack controller node on each overcloud KVM host.

 1. Log in to an overcloud KVM host.